mstrimas/colorist/README.md

     in a single map.
 4.  **Legend:** Users generate a legend to accompany their map.

-We can demonstrate this workflow using an example dataset of weekly Field Sparrow occurrence probability estimates from [eBird Status & Trends](https://ebird.org/science/status-and-trends).
+We can demonstrate this workflow using an example dataset of monthly Field Sparrow occurrence probability estimates from [eBird Status & Trends](https://ebird.org/science/status-and-trends).